Rainbow6-RUSSIA/discord-gdocs-cms/README.md

 # Discord GDocs CMS

-An intuitive tool for sending and collaborative editing Discord messages via bot user with rich editor.
+An intuitive tool for sending and collaborative editing Discord messages via bot user with rich CMS-like editor.
 Supports markdown (already 😊), channels (soon™), roles (soon™), emojis (soon™) and embedded link preview (soon™).

 At initial launch app suggests to create or select existing Google Spreadsheet that will be a database where the source texts stored.
 So whatever happens you won't lose anything.
 You can [manage access](https://support.google.com/docs/answer/2494893), [see version history and revert back any changes](https://support.google.com/docs/answer/190843) via Google Spreadsheets.